 Programmes with Industrial Studies

-These programmes start in October and finish 18 months later, at Easter in the second year.
+The 'with industrail study programmes' start in October and finish 18 months later, at Easter in the second year.
 They are the same as a standard MSc programme, with the addition of an industrial placement, which takes place during the summer, following the sessional examinations.

 If any of the standard degree programmes listed above are taken with Industrial Studies a deposit of £500 is required.